DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

-## Using routers after 31 July 2021

-All 4G wireless routers come with SIM cards that provide data until the end of July 2021.
-You'll need to [reset routers and replace the SIM cards](/devices/reset-your-wireless-router) to keep using them after this time.

-If you have Huawei routers, you must reset them before 16 July 2021.
-If you do not do this, you’ll be unable to use another SIM card when the data runs out.

-If you have TP‑Link or D‑Link routers, you can reset them and insert another SIM card at any time.
-If you choose to do this before 31 July 2021, your router will no longer receive data from the Department for Education.

 ## Get support

 Our guidance on [How to get started with your 4G wireless router](/devices/4g-user-guidance) can be shared with young people and their parents, guardians and carers.